paultraf/makestaticsite/README.md

 ## About

-MakeStaticSite provides a convenient means to set up and manage the automated creation and deployment of static versions of websites.
+MakeStaticSite provides a convenient means to set up and manage the automated creation and deployment of static (or flat) versions of websites.
 These include content management systems (such as [WordPress](https://wordpress.org/) and [Drupal](https://drupal.org/)) that can, for example, be administered locally and then deployed remotely to a hosting provider or Content Distribution Network (CDN).
+It delivers a version of the site that preserves content and look and feel, in a static format that is inherently fast and secure.

-Strictly speaking, this is not an archival tool as the output is not an exact mirror, but a version of the site that preserves content while aiming to remain current.
-For example, RSS feeds are saved and then renamed with `.xml` extensions, and further files may be added.
+MakeStaticSite is not intended as a strict archival tool as the output is not an exact mirror &mdash; for example, it has its own canonical layout and modifies internal links accordingly; further files may be added; RSS feeds are saved and then renamed with `.xml` extensions, and so on.
+Nevertheless, it has been recently extended to provide native support for the Wayback Machine, focused mainly on the [Internet Archive Service](https://web.archive.org/).

 The goal is for anyone who has a little familiarity with the command line to be able to use the tool to assist in maintaining their sites.
 Similarly, a scripting-based approach has been chosen to make the code widely accessible for developers to further fine-tune;
 a number of refinements are already included that augment the standard use of [Wget](https://www.gnu.org/software/wget/), such as support for arbitrary attributes and, in the case of WordPress, the use of [WP-CLI](https://wp-cli.org/) to prepare sites beforehand.